korolainenriikka/mlflow_on_openstack_automated/README.md

 The default values run [a simple mnist project](https://github.com/korolainenriikka/mlflow_test)

-* Create a virtual machine with `ansible-playbook create_vm.yml`
-   * The 'Create a virtual machine' task occasionally fails because of the virtual machine spawning taking more time than usually.
-If this happens, run the delete env yml and re-try.

-* Install requirements with `ansible-playbook setup_env.yml -i inventory.txt`
+* Run `chmod +x fullinit.sh && ./fullinit.sh` to create a virtual machine, complete installations and launch the remote tracking server.
+The commands in the script can also be run separately if needed.

 * Run your project with `ansible-playbook run_mlproject.yml -i inventory.txt`
     * If you want to run the same model with a commit version that has an updated Dockerfile, you need to clear the environment with `ansible-playbook clear-env.yml -i inventory.txt` to use the new environment.